-A student who intends to change to another academic program must apply to the School of Graduate Studies with the consent of the faculty to which the application is made subject to approval by the University.
-The change can only be made after the FIRST (1) semester of study
+A student who intends to change to another academic programme must apply to the School of Graduate Studies with the consent of the faculty to which the application is made subject to approval by the University.
+The change can only be made after the FIRST (1) semester of study and only once during the duration of study.
+Student's academic status must not be KG.
+The change is subjected to approval by the University.